katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 > region designators consist of codes that represent countries and follow the
 > [ISO 3166-1 standard], which employs two-letter capitalized codes.
 If you need
 > to specify a particular dialect, please utilize this system by hyphenating a
 > language designator with a region designator.
-For instance, to specify British
+For instance, to specify the
-> English, use the "en" language designator and indicate the locale as "en-GB."
+> British English, use the "en" language designator and indicate the locale as
+> "en-GB."

   [Adding a translation]: https://github.com/squidfunk/mkdocs-material/issues/new?assignees=&labels=change+request&template=04-add-a-translation.yml&title=Add+translations+for+...
   [ISO 3166-1 standard]: https://lingohub.com/developers/supported-locales/language-designators-with-regions